daniel-ilett/blog/_posts/2019-06-08-tut2-2-cel-shading.md

 float3 col = s.Albedo * (diffuseSmooth * _LightColor0 + unity_AmbientSky);
 ~~~

 You'll see I've kept the same `diffuse` calculation, but I've used it to calculate a `delta` value using `fwidth`.
-I multiply this by a new property called `_Antialiasing`, because it's nice to give control to your artists by exposing things in the Inspector, and the `delta` value is pretty small and rarely noticeable by itself.
+I multiply this by a new property called `_Antialiasing`, because it's nice to give control to your artists by exposing things in the Inspector, and the `delta` value is too small to be noticeable by itself.
 The `diffuseSmooth` calculation replaces our old cel-shading calculation, which utilised the ternary operator.
 Remember to use the new `diffuseSmooth` variable in the colour calculation instead of the old `diffuse` variable!

 You should now have a very small lighting falloff that gives our object a less harsh transition from light to dark.
 It's fully controllable from the material in the Inspector.
 Beware that large values for the `_Antialiasing` variable (called `Band smoothing` in the Inspector) look atrocious, so keep it low!